 Actual lodging costs will be reimbursed when an official's travel on official City business reasonably requires an overnight stay due to distance or an official's need for sleep or rest to properly and safely perform their duties.
+The event must be at least 50 miles radius from Commerce City Hall in order to get overnight accommodations.
+Any except to this policy will require the City Manager's approval.

 The official shall use lodging that is offered by a provider of lodging that is consistent with the per diem rates for lodging as established: (1) in IRS Publication 1542, as amended, or any successor publication; or (2) as a governmental rate offered by the provider of lodging.